Johann Christian Reil

 Johann Christian Reil (20 February 1759 – 22 November 1813) was a German physician, physiologist, anatomist, and psychiatrist.
 He coined the term psychiatry – Psychiatrie in German – in 1808.

 Reil was one of five children, and was the son of a Lutheran pastor in Northwest Germany.
 He married Johanna Wilhelmine Leveaux in October, 1788.
 Together they had two sons and four daughters.

 Medical conditions and anatomical features named after him include Reil's finger (later called digitus mortuus or Raynaud syndrome) and the Islands of Reil in the cerebral cortex.
 In 1809, he was the first to describe the white fibre tract now called the arcuate fasciculus.
 He is frequently and erroneously credited with discovering the locus coeruleus, which was first described by Félix Vicq-d'Azyr.

 Between 1779 and 1780, Reil became acquainted with the scientist Johann Friedrich Blumenbach while Reil was studying medicine in Göttingen.
 From 1788 to 1810, Reil worked in a hospital in Halle, Germany.
+He was a student of Johann Friedrich Gottlieb Goldhagen who had founded an outpatient clinic called the Schola clinica.
+In 1787 he became extraordinary professor of medicine at the University of Halle and after Goldhagen’s death he became head of the Schola clinica.
 There he developed a medical program based heavily on Friedrich Schelling's Naturphilosophie.
 In 1795, Reil established the first journal of physiology written in German, the Archiv für die Physiologie.
-In 1810 he became one of the first professors of psychiatry after being appointed professor of medicine in Berlin.
+In 1810, he became one of the first professors of psychiatry after being appointed professor of medicine in Berlin.

 From 1802 to 1805, the poet Goethe visited Reil to discuss scientific matters such as psychiatry and to access his skills as a physician.